-- the subscriber indicates that the original certificate request was not authorized and does not retroactively grant authorization; - the Certum obtains reasonable evidence that the subscriber's private key (corresponding to the public key in the certificate) has been compromised or is suspected of compromise; - the Certum obtains reasonable evidence that the certificate has been used for a purpose outside of that indicated in the certificate or in the Certum's terms of use; - the Certum receives notice or otherwise becomes aware that a subscriber has violated one or more of its material obligations under the certificates terms of use; - the Certum receives notice or otherwise becomes aware of any circumstance indicating that use of the email address in the certificate is no longer legally permitted; - the Certum receives notice or otherwise becomes aware of a material change in the information contained in the certificate; - the Certum determines that certificate was not issued in accordance with the Certum's Certificate Policy or Certification Practice Statement; - the Certum determines that any of the information appearing in the certificate is not accurate; - the Certum ceases operations for any reason and has not arranged for another CA to provide revocation support for the certificate; - the Certum private key used in issuing the certificate is suspected to have been compromised; - the Certum determines that the certificate was issued in violation of the applicable requirements.
+- the Certum receives notice or otherwise becomes aware of any circumstance indicating that use of the email address in the certificate is no longer legally permitted; - the Certum receives notice or otherwise becomes aware of a material change in the information contained in the certificate; - the Certum determines that certificate was not issued in accordance with the Certum's Certificate Policy or Certification Practice Statement; - the Certum determines that any of the information appearing in the certificate is not accurate; - the Certum ceases operations for any reason and has not arranged for another CA to provide revocation support for the certificate; - the Certum private key used in issuing the certificate is suspected to have been compromised; - the Certum determines that the certificate was issued in violation of the applicable requirements. - the subscriber lingers over fees for services provided by a certification authority or other duties or obligations he/she decided to take, - the subscriber, being an employee of an organization, has not returned the electronic cryptographic card, used for storing the certificate and the corresponding private key, when terminating the contract for employment - other circumstances, delaying or preventing the subscriber from execution of regulations of this Certification Practice Statement, emerging from disasters, computer system or network malfunction, changes in the subscriber's legal environment or official regulations of the government or its agencies.